 Beyond data modeling, other techniques used by data scientists and experts engaging in predictive analytics may include:

 - text analytics software to mine text-based content, such as Microsoft Word documents, email and social media posts;

 - classification models that organize data into preset categories to make it easier to find and retrieve; and

 - deep neural networking, which can emulate human learning and automate predictive analytics.

 Online marketing is one area in which predictive analytics has had a significant business impact.
 Retailers, marketing services providers and other organizations use predictive analytics tools to identify trends in the browsing history of a website visitor to personalize advertisements.
 Retailers also use customer analytics to drive more informed decisions about what types of products the retailer should stock.

-A wide range of tools and techniques is used in predictive modeling and analytics.
-IBM, Microsoft, the SAS Institute and many other software vendors offer predictive analytics tools, including machine learning software and related technologies supporting deep learning applications.
+A wide range of tools is used in predictive modeling and analytics.
+IBM, Microsoft, SAS Institute and many other software vendors offer predictive analytics tools and related technologies supporting machine learning and deep learning applications.

 In addition, open source software plays a big role in the predictive analytics market.
 The open source R analytics language is commonly used in predictive analytics applications, as are the Python and Scala programming languages.
 Several open source predictive analytics and machine learning platforms are also available, including a library of algorithms built into the Spark processing engine.

-Analytics teams can use the base open source editions of R and other analytics languages or pay for commercial versions offered by vendors such as Microsoft.
-The commercial tools can be expensive, but they come with technical support from the vendor, while users of pure open source releases are typically on their own when working through problems with the technology.
+Analytics teams can use the base open source editions of R and other analytics languages or pay for the commercial versions offered by vendors such as Microsoft.
+The commercial tools can be expensive, but they come with technical support from the vendor, while users of pure open source releases must troubleshoot on their own or seek help through open source community support sites.